 Disco Party Ideas for a 70's Theme Party

-The 70’s were a fun decade so hosting a 70’s themed party will guarantee your guests a great time.
-For those guests that have lived through that era, it will bring back many memories and they’ll have a great time reliving that part of their lives.
-Here are some tips on hosting a 70s theme party!
+The 70’s were a fun decade, so hosting a 70’s themed party will guarantee your guests a great time.
+Invite friends over for a night of costumes, dancing and fun when you throw a disco party!
+Turn your party space into a disco-dancing dream with the help of 70's theme decorations, and serve foods that were popular during that time.
+You can add a 70's theme to almost any celebration, such as a birthday party, bachelorette party, graduation party, or have one just for fun!
+For those guests that have lived through that era, it will bring back many memories and they’ll have a blast taking a dance down memory lane.
+Here are some tips on hosting a 70s theme disco party!

-To add to the disco club atmosphere, serve up cocktails in glow or light-up barware.
-Put out foods that were popular in the 70s.
+Cocktails are necessary if you want your guests to muster up the courage to sing or dance, so be sure to set up a bar with a variety of beverages.
+To add to the disco club atmosphere, serve your cocktails in light-up glasses.
+Make and serve foods that were popular in the 70's.
 For example, for appetizers and snacks, you could put out cocktail weenies or pigs in a blanket, deviled eggs, Chex mix and crackers with cheese wiz.
-Fondue also became popular in the 70s, so if you want something a little more sophisticated put out cheese fondue with bread and vegetables for an appetizer.
-For dessert-type snacks, put out Jell-O that was set in a Jell-O mold, and serve up some carrot cake.
-For easy cleanup, put out disco themed paper plates and matching napkins.
+Fondue also became popular in the 70's, so if you want something a little more sophisticated, cook up a cheese fondue and set out bread pieces and vegetables for an appetizer.
+For dessert-type snacks, put out Jell-O that was set in a Jell-O mold, and carrot cake bites.
+Place a few fiber optic centerpieces around the party area to add some extra glow!